I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 4. Integration Depth: How well does it actually play with Freshdesk and your other tools?

-5. Return on Investment (ROI): Is the value it provides, saving time, cutting costs, making things better, worth the price?
+5. Return on Investment (ROI): Is the value it provides, saving time and improving performance, worth the price?

 Freshdesk dashboard widgets: A comparison of the top 5 tools